-Active participation in civic life is encouraged with resident and neighborhood associations playing a lead role in this.
-Opportunities are provided for residents to be involved in decisions that are important to them through regular council led Central Ward resident forums.
+Active participation in civic life is encouraged with Resident and Neighborhood Associations playing a lead role in this.
+Opportunities are provided for residents to be involved in decisions that are important to them through regular Council led Central Ward resident forums.

 Community safety is a priority conversation for many Central Ward neighbourhoods.
 A cross agency safety meeting with community, government and local government representatives was activated in late 2020 to address safety concerns in the Linwood Village.
-The challenges faced in Linwood village are not dissimilar to that of Richmond Village and the Central City with anti-social behaviors intimidating others.
+The challenges faced in Linwood Village (Stanmore Road) are not dissimilar to that of Richmond Village and the Central City with anti-social behaviors intimidating others.
 The group while in its inception is working to develop a collaborative model that will enable better responses to issues as they arise.
+The Phillipstown Safety Panel which comprises representatives from Police, the local community, Kaianga Ora, Phillipstown Hub management and Council staff meet monthly to raise and address issues within the community.
+The Richmond Residents and Business Association is a relatively new but very active residents' association, they have been instrumental in advocating for better roading and repairs, road safety and a community cycle way in the Richmond area.

 Groups and organisations across the Central Ward continue to celebrate their identity through arts, culture, heritage, sport and recreation.
 The Central City hosts a number of larger events that attract people from across the city, however at a neighbourhood level, there is a keenness for more localised community events that connect neighbors.
 Avebury House and the Richmond Community Garden are a hive of activity for community events, education, activities and volunteerism.
+Phillipstown Hub in the grounds of the disestablished Phillipstown School is the permanent home for 11 community organisations plus more than 30 other groups who use the spaces more informally.
+The Hub also provides a wide range of programmes and activities for the people of Phillipstown and is seen as a vital asset to the local community

 The Christchurch Youth Council play a key role in encouraging youth voice and youth engagement in the city, and have developed a Youth Audit tool which is available for organisations to make use of.
-In February Council agreed to fund a number of these Audits from within the Community Partnerships budget.
+The Council agreed to fund a number of these Audits from within the Community Partnerships budget.
+The Youth and Cultural Development (YCD) operates in Cashel Street and has a city wide reach working with Youth and the 298 Youth Centre located in Churchill Street provides free medical and youth development services for young people aged 10 to 24 years.